Sumwunn/AchievementsModsEnabler/README.md

 It's designed to be version independent.
 It also works on already modded saves!

+NOTE!

+If you're upgrading from v1.0.0.2 (the manual version) be sure to delete its files first.

 **How to install**

-1. Copy all the files from the download to Fallout 4/Skyrim SE's root folder.

-2. Read the notes.

-3. Play (you may need to restart Steam for the mod to work).
+1. Install my Dll Loader manually.
+(You will be prompted to install prior to download)
+2. Install this mod via NMM.
+3. Play!

 **How to uninstall**

+1. Uninstall via NMM.

+**How to install (MANUALLY)**

+1. Install my Dll Loader manually.
+(You will be prompted to install prior to download)
+2. Copy the plugin folder to Skyrim SE's Data folder.
+3. Play!

+**How to uninstall (MANUALLY)**

-1. Delete DllLoader.txt, AchievementsModsEnabler.dll_Exports.txt, X3DAudio1_7.dll & AchievementsModsEnabler.dll from Fallout 4's/Skyrim SE's root folder.
+1. Delete AchievementsModsEnabler.dll & AchievementsModsEnabler.dll_Exports.txt from Data\Plugins\Sumwunn.

 **How do I know if it's working?**